 Get Help Applying

 You can apply online or call a Certified Insurance Agent, Navigator or our service center.
 You may experience longer than normal wait times due to the current circumstances, but we’re encouraging consumers to call and not seek in-person help.

 These are just some of the more common qualifying life events.
-Consumers can click here to read more about special enrollment and qualifying life events.
-To apply for coverage through special enrollment, click here.
+Read more about special enrollment and qualifying life events.

-Due Dates to Enroll after a Qualifying Life Event
+Deadlines to Enroll After a Qualifying Life Event

-If 60 days pass and consumers do not sign up for health coverage, they will have to wait until the next open-enrollment period unless they experience another qualifying life event.
+If 60 days pass and you do not sign up for health coverage, you will have to wait until the next open-enrollment period.

 How to Enroll After a Qualifying Life Event

 For many qualifying life events, you can enroll online.
 You can also call the Covered California service center at (800) 300-1506.
 Service center representatives can answer any questions you have about a qualifying life event and can help you enroll in or change health insurance plans.
 Visit the Find Help page for more resources including certified agents and Navigators.